vistec-AI/thai2transformers/docs/3_train_tokenizer.md

 ## Type of tokenizers

  1. newmm - Dictionary-based word-level maximal matching tokenizer from [PyThaiNLP](https://github.com/PyThaiNLP/pythainlp)
- 2. syllable - Syllable-level tokenizer from CRF-basd syllable segmentor for Thai ([ssg](https://github.com/ponrawee/ssg))
+ 2. __syllable__: a dictionary-based Thai syllable tokenizer based on maximal matching from [PyThaiNLP](https://github.com/PyThaiNLP/pythainlp).
+The list of syllables used is from [pythainlp/corpus/syllables_th.txt](https://github.com/PyThaiNLP/pythainlp/blob/dev/pythainlp/corpus/syllables_th.txt).
  3. fake_sefr_cut - ML-based word-level tokenizer from "Stacked Ensemble Filter and Refine for Word Segmentation" ([seft-cut](https://github.com/mrpeerat/SEFR_CUT)).
 In this configuration, the texts are required to be pretokenized with SEFR tokenizer, and it will split tokens by `SEFR_SPLIT_TOKEN` which is equivalent to `<|>`.
  4. spm - Subword-level tokenizer trained from [SentencePiece](https://github.com/google/sentencepiece) library.